sgtho/COVID-like-Symptom-Diagnosis-Expert-System/README.md

 ---

-Feel free to personalize, extend, or add more instructions as needed!
+Feel free to personalise, extend, or add more instructions as needed!